 We end our day with a visit to Millthorpe, a beautiful heritage-listed village in the Orange Wine Region.
 In 2003, Millthorpe was the setting for the TV mini-series Jessica, which is based on the Bryce Courtney novel of the same name.
 It tells the story of the life of one woman in rural NSW during the early part of last century.
-There will be time at leisure to explore the village’s boutique shops and galleries, before dining at the award-winning Tonic restaurant.
+Here we dine at the award-winning Tonic restaurant.
 (Overnight Orange) BLD

 Mudgee – 2 nights

 Day 5: Saturday 24 April, Orange – Sofala – Hill End – Mudgee

 - Township of Sofala & the Studio of Amanda Penrose Hart

 - Light lunch at the Sacred Heart Church

 - The Artists of Hill End: Walking tour with Sarah Zurich, BRAG Curator, Murray and Haefliger cottages, and artist studio